Selecting a language will automatically trigger the translation of the page content.

 A collective agreement or arrangement and a unilateral decision by the employer may provide for additional compensation.

-In the case of safeguard, recovery or liquidation proceedings, the service and payment agency (ASP) pays the sum directly to the employee on the decision of the prefect.
+In the case of a backup, of recovery or liquidation The judicial service and payment agency (ASP) pays the sum directly to the employee on the decision of the prefect.

 Please note